three persons hiking near mountains and body of water

 Good to know

-The Long Crossing of the Lofoten is not an official route.
+The Long Crossing of the Lofoten Islands is not an official route or trail.
 The trail consists of various hiking paths that are connected to each other.
 It is a very challenging journey that goes over steep mountain ridges in rocky terrain.
 Only undertake this hike if you are an experienced mountain hiker and have experience in alpine areas.

 Sometimes you can buy resupplies at the campsites but you’ll need to bring most of your food and snacks with you for this trail.
 You can fill up your water bottle in the streams and on the campsites.
 It’s recommended to take a water filter with you.